 Greetings to 2019 PCT hopefuls!
 We’re Jeff & Donna (“L-Rod”) Saufley, trail hosts in Agua Dulce, California.
 We’re excited to say that 2019 will be year 22 hosting PCT hikers.
 To old friends and new, we look forward to welcoming you!

 Hiker Heaven is at mile 454.4 nobo from Campo, at the end of section D and start of Section E. The official PCT register is here, and our garage serves as the mail pick-up for hikers in this section.
 You can send mail out from here as well.

 In addition to being the mail drop, we provide camping and limited accommodations, showers, laundry, transportation hub, and tons of information to hikers about the local area.
 High-speed wireless internet access and telephones are available for you.
 There is no charge for any of the services we provide.

+These policies are in place to allow those who have a genuine need to find respite here.
+We look forward to serving you and helping you along your way.
 We’ve been told that a stop at Hiker Heaven is memorable part of the PCT experience.
 We hope you make a stay here a part of your plans!